wuyou33/makena/README.md

 The current implementation is written in the standard C++14 with no external dependencies and no optimization has been performed yet.

 # Samples

+## Physics Simulation

 Following are some test visualizations of Makena physics engine that demostrate the ability to handle joints, collisions, and resting/sliding contacts with frictions.

 [![alt text](docs/pics/Demo01.png "TEXT TEXT TEXT")](https://youtu.be/X6oTUmtE51Q)
 TEXT TEXT TEXT.
 TEXT TEXT TEXT.TEXT TEXT TEXT.
 TEXT TEXT TEXT.